dev-tyta/VisionIQ/readme.md

 This project is aimed at developing an object detection system capable of identifying and counting individuals within images or video streams.
 The underlying models are built upon the Faster R-CNN and YOLO algorithms, leveraging the robustness and efficiency inherent in these architectures.
-In order to facilitate integration into various real-world applications, an API has been constructed using FastAPI.
+To facilitate integration into various real-world applications, an API has been constructed using FastAPI.
 This allows for a seamless interaction with the object detection system across different environments.

 ## Table of Contents